 From this amazing assortment of women one will be chosen to be the 2021 Queensland RRR Woman of the Year.

 In 2021, we anticipated celebrating these women at the gala dinner, as part of our Annual Conference which was to be held in Dalby 22- 24 October 2021.
-Unfortunately due to the current climate we will be postponing our conference until next year.
+Unfortunately due to the current climate we will be postponing our conference to 27-29 May 2022 and will be conducting the Award presentations as part of the Gala dinner now being held 28 May 2022.

 The Women in RRR Awards are open women who are active in their profession/career/business/creative/community work in the rural, regional and/or remote area.
 RRR is defined according to the Australian Bureau of Statistics Remoteness Index.
 Please see this LINK for information.
 All entrants must: